outr/scribe/README.md

 A few of the main features that Scribe offers:

-1. Performance is critical consideration.
+1. Performance is a critical consideration.
 We leverage Macros to handle optimization of everything possible at compile-time to avoid logging slowing down your production application.
 2. Programmatic configuration.
 No need to be bound to configuration files to configure your logging.
 This means you can rely on any configuration framework or you can configure real-time changes to your logging in your production environment.